Pinned distances of planar sets with low dimension: Introduction

+Until recently, less progress had been made on the study of pinned distance sets in this setting than above the $n/2$ threshold.
+A fundamental issue had been the need for improved bounds on the size of radial projections for small sets.
+Shmerkin and Wang gave the first strong progress on this problem, proving \cite{ShmWang21} that, for any analytic set $E\subseteq \R^2$ with $d:= \dim_H(E)\leq 1$,

+Moreover, they proved that if $E$ is weakly regular, i.e., $\dim_H(E) = \dim_P(E)$, then $\sup\limits_{x\in E} \dim_H(\Delta_x E) = d$.
+A key ingredient of Shmerkin and Wang's proof was a result on radial projections of low-dimensional sets which was then improved in \cite{OrpShmWan22}.
+In \cite{DuOuRenZhang23a}, Du, Ou, Ren and Zhang proved that

+which exceeds (\ref{eq:ShmWangBound}) when $d$ is sufficiently close to one.
+Corollary \ref{cor:mainCorollary} improves on both of these bounds provided that $d$ is greater than about $.477$.
+Furthermore, the lower bound is $3/4$ when $d=1$, which agrees with the lower bound in \cite{FieStu23} and eliminates the discontinuity that had existed at this threshold value.

+The proof of our main theorem proceeds via ``effective'' methods.
+In particular, we study the algorithmic information content of points as well as the distances and directions between them.
+Appropriate bounds on the complexity of distances $\vert x - y\vert$ imply bounds on the size of the pinned distance set $\Delta_x(E)$ via the point-to-set principle of Lutz and Lutz \cite{LutLut17}.
+The proof broadly follows a similar framework to the authors' previous paper \cite{FieStu23}.
+However, the assumption that $\dim_H(E) \leq 1$ necessitates new techniques relative to previous work.

 One of the most crucial differences is the use of the recent breakthrough by Orponen, Shmerkin and Wang \cite{OrpShmWan22} on radial projections for low-dimensional sets.
 In the language of effective dimension, this allows us to find $x,y\in E$ whose direction $e:=\frac{y-x}{\vert x -y\vert}$ is sufficiently complex.
-Additionally, a number of the algorithmic tools of \cite{FieStu23} need to be adapted to this setting.
+Making use of this theorem requires a new reduction, i.e. a proof that the main theorem follows from its effective analog.
+Additionally, versions of many of the algorithmic tools of \cite{FieStu23} need to be established in this setting, and a careful usage of these tools requires leveraging certain bounds only relevant when the information content of objects is low, as in the case of small sets.